 In some cases, it might be desirable to customise the derived schemas, e.g. to add a description to a particular field of a case class.
-One way the automatic derivation can be customised is using annotations:
+One way the automatic & semi-automatic derivation can be customised is using annotations:

-- @encodedName sets name for case class's field which is used in the encoded form (and also in documentation) - @description sets description for the whole case class or its field - @format sets the format for a case class field - @deprecated marks a case class's field as deprecated
+- @encodedName sets name for case class's field which is used in the encoded form (and also in documentation) - @description sets description for the whole case class or its field - @default sets default value for a case class field - @encodedExample sets example value for a case class field which is used in the documentation in the encoded form - @format sets the format for a case class field - @deprecated marks a case class's field as deprecated